Cnpruat/XPlane-Haptic-Interface/README.md

    <img src="images/GUI_py.png" alt="Python GUI" width="850"/>
 </p>

-*GUI while the plane is pitching and rolling*

 You can use the buttons to switch between the different operating logics.
-A slider allows you tu adjust the intensity of the vibrations.
+Three sliders allows you tu adjust the intensity of the vibrations as well as the roll and pitch activation threshold.

 ### Operating logics
-The differents vibrating logics are implemented and can be modified through the `logic1.py`, `logic2.py`, `logic3.py`, `logic4.py` files.
+The differents vibrating logics are implemented and can be modified through the `logic1.py`, `logic2.py`, `logic3.py` and `logic4.py` files.

 ## X-Plane Plugin